behrang61/text-mining-project/README.md

-# this repository is for text-mining-project code.
+# This repository is for text-mining-project code was conducted using MSHA public data.